 This module contains functions for converting to and from strings (lists of characters).
 They are used for implementing the functions in the io module.
-There is no guarantee that the character lists returned from some of the functions are flat, they can be deep lists. lists:flatten/1 is used for generating flat lists.
+There is no guarantee that the character lists returned from some of the functions are flat, they can be deep lists. lists:flatten/1 can be used for flattening deep lists.